Ataulhaye/LearningPlatformRESTAPI/README.md

-# School Learning Platform API
+# Learning Platform API

-A RESTful API built with Node.js, Express, TypeScript, and MongoDB for managing a school learning platform.
+A RESTful API built with Node.js, Express, TypeScript, and MongoDB for managing a learning platform.
 This API supports user authentication, role-based access (teachers/students), and user management.

 ## Features